Spin(7) metrics from K\"ahler Geometry: Introduction

-Currently the most effective method of constructing non-compact $Spin(7)$ holonomy metrics involves evolving cocalibrated $G_2$-structures on some homogeneous spaces via the Hitchin flow \cite[Theorem 7]{Hitchin01stableforms}.
-Recently a new technique was developed by Foscolo, which involves constructing $Spin(7)$ metrics on `small' circle bundles over the anti-self-dual orbibundle of self-dual Einstein $4$-orbifolds \cite{Foscolo2019}.
-Our result provides a new way constructing more examples.
-Albeit incomplete, we nonetheless expect that the explicit nature of our metrics will be useful as testing ground for more general theories and also in future gluing constructions, similar to the one carried out in \cite{hsvz} in the hyperK\"ahler setting.
-The first, and simplest, example which fits into our construction was discovered by Gibbons, L\"u, Pope and Stelle (GLPS) in \cite{GibbonsKahler} by taking a `Heisenberg limit' of the Bryant-Salamon $Spin(7)$ metric on the spinor bundle of $S^4$.
-A different description of their example was also given in \cite{Salamon2003}.
-It was detailed study of this example that led to the results in this paper.
-The rest of the paper is organised as follows:\\ \textbf{Outline.} In section \ref{generalreduction} we carry out the $\mathbb{T}^2$ reduction of a torsion free $Spin(7)$-structure and describe the intrinsic torsion of the induced $SU(3)$-structure on the quotient six-manifold.
-We show that in general the quotient is only an almost K\"ahler manifold.
-In section \ref{kahlerreduction} we impose that the $SU(3)$-structure is K\"ahler i.e. that the almost complex structure is in fact integrable.
-We show that the quotient manifold is naturally equipped with Hamiltonian vector fields $U$ and $W$ which also preserve the complex structure.
-These vector fields can either span a line or a $2$-plane in $TN$.
-We consider the two cases separately.
-In the former case, we carry out a K\"ahler reduction to a four-manifold $M^4$ endowed with a holomorphic symplectic form.
-We then explain how this procedure may be inverted in exactly two cases; one corresponding to the situation when one of the circle bundle is trivial (which corresponds to the Apostolov-Salamon construction) and the second one when both circle bundles are non-trivial, see Theorem \ref{spin7thm} and Corollary \ref{spin7cor}.
-We also explain how this reduces the local problem of finding $Spin(7)$ metrics to solving a \textit{single} second order PDE (for a $1$-parameter family of K\"ahler potentials) on an open set of $M^4 \times \R$.
-After stating a general existence result in the case when we have real analytic initial data on $M^4$, we then proceed to describe the simplest examples that can arise from our construction starting from hyperK\"ahler four-manifolds.
-In section \ref{example1} we describe the examples of Gibbons et al. in our setup and in section \ref{example2} we give a new example of a $Spin(7)$ metric.
+In section \ref{section4}, we carry out the K\"ahler reduction to a four-manifold $M^4$ endowed with a holomorphic symplectic form.
+We then explain how one can invert this procedure and reconstruct $(N^8,\Phi)$ in exactly two cases: one corresponding to the case when one of the circle bundles is trivial (which corresponds to the aforementioned Aspotolov-Salamon construction) and the second one when both circle bundles are non-trivial, see Proposition \ref{g2thm} and Corollary \ref{spin7cor}.
+We also explain how in this setting the local problem of finding $Spin(7)$ metrics is reduced to solving a \textit{single} second order PDE (for a $1$-parameter family of K\"ahler potentials) on an open set of $M^4 \times \R^+$.
+We give a general existence result in the case when we have real analytic initial data on $M^4$.
+In section \ref{constant} we then proceed to describe the simplest examples that can arise from our construction starting from suitable hyperK\"ahler four-manifolds.
+In section \ref{example1} we describe how the examples of Gibbons et al. fit into our setup and in section \ref{example2} we give new explicit examples of a $Spin(7)$ metrics.
 In section \ref{hypersurfaces} we explain how the simplest examples may also be obtained from the Hitchin flow of cocalibrated $G_2$-structures on certain nilmanifolds.
-In section \ref{nonconstant} we show that one can perturb the (K\"ahler potential of the) examples of section \ref{constant} to construct more complicated ones, which are no longer of cohomogeneity one type.
-We illustrate this construction by giving an explicit example of a $Spin(7)$ metric by perturbing the GLPS example.
-In section \ref{thirdreduction} we address the situation when the commuting vector fields $U$ and $W$ are orthogonal.
-We carry once again a K\"ahler reduction but now to a complex curve $\Sigma^2$.
-In this case we reduce the local problem of constructing a $Spin(7)$-metric to choosing a positive harmonic function on $\Sigma^2$ and solving a \textit{single} PDE on an open set of $\Sigma^2 \times \R$.
-By inverting this construction we construct more examples of $Spin(7)$ metrics in sections \ref{constant2} and \ref{nonconstant2}.\\
+In section \ref{nonconstant} we show that one can perturb the (K\"ahler potential of the) examples of section \ref{constant} to construct more complicated ones.
+We illustrate this construction by giving an explicit example of a $Spin(7)$ metric by perturbing the GLPS cohomogeneity one example to one which is not.